igarcica/PicknPlace/README.md

 ### How to compute the deformation metric and clusterise

-Go to the /data folder, to compute the deformation metric, define in the script "def_metric.py" the path with the PCD files of the experiments and the path where you want to save the results.
+Go to the /data folder, to compute the deformation metric, set the path with the PCD files of the experiments and the path where you want to save the results in the "def_metrics.py" script.
 Also select the number of desired buckets.

 ``python def_metric.py``